This post may contain affiliate links. Please read our disclosure policy.

 - Substituting parsley for cilantro

-If you like this skinny shrimp boil cooked in foil, be sure to check out my other Weight Watchers friendly recipes including Sheet Pan Roasted Shrimp & Broccoli, Slow Cooker Corn & Shrimp Chowder, Skinny Southern BBQ Shrimp, WW No Cook Tex-Mex Shrimp Rolls, Skinny Shrimp Creole and Easy Shrimp Egg Roll in a Bowl
+If you like this protein-packed shrimp boil cooked in foil, be sure to check out my other Weight Watchers friendly recipes including Sheet Pan Roasted Shrimp with Broccoli, Slow Cooker Corn and Shrimp Chowder, Southern BBQ Shrimp, No Cook Tex-Mex Shrimp Rolls, Simple Shrimp Creole and Easy Shrimp Egg Roll in a Bowl

 If you’ve made this Foil Pack Shrimp Boil, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.